KevinSong0428/DiscordResyReservationMonitor/README.md

 called `authorization`.
 * **GOOGLE_MAPS_API** - Follow the instruction from Google Maps Platform on creating an API key and paste it into the file after.
 [Google Maps](https://developers.google.com/maps/documentation/embed/get-api-key#:~:text=Go%20to%20the%20Google%20Maps%20Platform%20%3E%20Credentials%20page.&text=On%20the%20Credentials%20page%2C%20click,Click%20Close.)

+Please run `pip install -r requirements.txt` in your command prompt to install the necessary libraries.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage